dydxprotocol/solo/docs/typescript.md

    // NOTE: USDC has 6 decimal places, so 1e6 = 1 USDC
   amount: new BigNumber('1e18'),
 });

+// Withdraws all of your tokens for some asset.
+// By default resolves when transaction is received by the node - not when mined const result = await solo.standardActions.withdrawToZero({
+  accountOwner: '0x52bc44d5378309ee2abf1539bf71de1b7d7be3b5', // Your address
+  marketId: MarketId.ETH,
+});
 ```
-- `MarketId.ETH` will send ETH whereas `MarketId.WETH` will send WETH.
+- `MarketId.ETH` will withdraw as ETH whereas `MarketId.WETH` will withdraw as WETH.
 Both are the same market on the protocol

 ### Operations
 The main way to interact with Solo is through Operations.
 See [Operations](protocol.md#operations)